Marisken Surgery: Treatment, Procedure & Experiences

 - adequate fluid intake

-- if necessary, mild stool softeners in case of constipation tendency
+- if necessary, mild stool softeners in case of tendency to constipation

 Gentle anal hygiene